What’s the Problem?

-At least a half dozen lawsuits filed last week against Conagra claim that its PAM cooking spray exploded and caused serious injuries, according to CNN Business.
-The complaints allege that Conagra changed the design of PAM aerosol cans in 2011, making them “faulty, dangerous and prone to explosion.”
+At least 6 lawsuits have been filed against Conagra alleging that Pam cooking spray exploded and caused serious injuries, according to CNN Business.
+The complaints allege that Conagra changed the design of Pam aerosol cans in 2011, making them “faulty, dangerous and prone to explosion.”

-Plaintiffs in the cases claim they experienced severe burns and other catastrophic injuries after cans of PAM cooking spray and other similarly-designed products erupted after being placed near a hot stove.
+Plaintiffs suffered third-degree burns and other catastrophic injuries after cans of Pam and other similarly-designed products exploded after being placed near a hot stove.
 In some cases, people said they were disfigured and forced to undergo surgeries and/or skin grafts, according to CNN.
-The incidents mentioned in the suits occurred across 6 states between 2017 and 2019.
+The injuries named in the suits occurred across 6 states between 2017 and 2019.

 Suits Claim PAM Cooking Spray Cans “Defectively Designed”